vsramanujan/asynchronous-javascript/README.md

 - Observables
 - CSP

 None of these are going to replace the other.
-Instead these are concepts that build on top of the other and that is exactly why learning about the conceptual underpiunnings of each of them is really crucial.
+Instead these are concepts that build on top of the other and that is exactly why learning about the conceptual underpinnings of each of them is really crucial.

 You will have places in your program where you would need to use any of the above, and it is a decision that you'll have to take at that point as to which one is most suitable for the situation.